-BULLETS INFLICTED certain wounds that killed President Kennedy on November 22nd, 1963.
+Bullets inflicted certain wounds that killed President Kennedy on November 22nd, 1963.
 Since that time the Warren Commission has filed its report concerning them.
-Chapter III of the report is entitled "The Shots From the Texas Book Depository."
-(W-61)
+(Report of the President's Commission on the Assassination of President Kennedy, United States Printing Office, Washington, D.C., 1964.
+References to this Report are designated by "W" followed by page number.)
+Chapter III of the report is entitled "The Shots From the Texas Book Depository" (W-61):

-"In this chapter the Commission analyzes the evidence and sets forth its conclusions concerning the source, effect, number and timing of the shots that killed President Kennedy and wounded Governor Connally."
+In this chapter the Commission analyzes the evidence and sets forth its conclusions concerning the source, effect, number and timing of the shots that killed President Kennedy and wounded Governor Connally.
 (W-61)

-The Commission's conclusions in this chapter are,
+The Commission's conclusions in this chapter are

-"that the shots which killed President Kennedy and wounded Governor Connally were fired from the sixth-floor window at the southeast corner of the Texas School Book Depository Building.
+that the shots which killed President Kennedy and wounded Governor Connally were fired from the sixth-floor window at the southeast corner of the Texas School Book Depository Building.
 Two bullets probably caused all the wounds suffered by President Kennedy and Governor Connally.
-Since the preponderance of the evidence indicated that three shots were fired, the Commission concluded that one shot probably missed the Presidential limousine and its occupants, and that the three were fired in a time period ranging from approximately 4.8 to in excess of 7 seconds."
+Since the preponderance of the evidence indicated that three shots were fired, the Commission concluded that one shot probably missed the Presidential limousine and its occupants, and that the three were fired in a time period ranging from approximately 4.8 to in excess of 7 seconds.
 (W-117)

 If the reader will strip himself of all prejudice, we have work to do.
-Because of space limitations, we will concede for the purposes of this article only, that a gunman was firing a 6.5 Carcano from the sixth floor at the southeast corner of the Depository Building.
+Because of space limitations, we will concede for the purposes of this article only, that a gunman was firing a 6.5 mm.
+Carcano from the sixth floor at the southeast corner of the Depository Building.
 Our efforts will be to explore the Commission's conclusion that all the shots came from the Texas Book Depository Building, and that the assassination was the accomplishment of a single gunman.

-In forming its conclusion, the Commission has relied, inter alia, upon "motion-picture films and still photographs taken at the time of the assassination," (W-61), especially the motion picture films of Mr. Abraham Zapruder.
+In forming its conclusion, the Commission has relied, inter alia, upon "motion-picture films and still photographs taken at the time of the assassination" (W-61), especially the motion picture films of Mr. Abraham Zapruder.
 (Hereafter, when reference is made to a specific Zapruder frame, it will be done by a "Z" followed by a number.)